donaldraymond/crystallography-scripts/README.md

 ## O_pdb.sh

-This script combines the functionality of grabPDB.sh and makeO.sh.
+This script combines the functionality of PDB_grab.sh and O_makemap.sh.
 Essentially, it will download coordinate and reflection files from the PDB, generate maps and create an O macro to get the maps and PDB into O upon launch.
 Just run the script with a PDB ID and sit back and relax.

 ## O_insertSeq.sh